Paige Filler

 5 Tips to Subdue the Block

-1. Try the web - My personal favorite is Stumbleupon (fellow Safari users, in order to use Stumbleupon you need download a hack at Toolbarless Stumbleupon), there is an endless supply of entertainment online, try Google video and flickr too.
+1. Try the web – My personal favorite is Stumbleupon (fellow Safari users, in order to use Stumbleupon you need to download a hack at Toolbarless Stumbleupon), there is an endless supply of entertainment online, try Google video and flickr too.

 2. Travel - Getting outside of your comfort zone sharpens your mind and encourages growth.
 Go as far as you can, because seeing, experiencing and appreciating new things never fails to inspire the creative soul.